 Regardless of the celebrant, or ceremony you both decide on, everyone must follow the same steps in order to be legally married in Ireland.
 As such, this is the starting point.

-We are part of the Irish Ethical Celebrants Society and as Ethical Celebrants, we celebrate all of life’s milestones including births, wedding ceremonies, vow renewals and coming of age ceremonies.
 We provide a modern approach to traditional wedding ceremonies, while always respecting the importance of ritual and ceremony in Irish culture.

 As accredited celebrants we are dedicated to promoting the use of ceremony to help each client create a ceremony that reflects the couple’s beliefs, philosophy of life, personal stories and personality.